Fall movie preview: Angels, demons, trolls, rom-coms… and Taylor Swift – KION546

 Oscar-nominated actors Saoirse Ronan and Paul Mescal star in this near-distant fable about a couple living on a farm who must face the consequences after one of them is invited to live on a space station.
 As a consolation prize, the other is offered a robotic replica to live with instead.
 Based on the book by Iain Reid.

 Hilary Swank brings “Erin Brockovich” vibes in this inspirational movie about a hairdresser in recovery who spearheads a campaign to help a sick child in her community.
-Based on a true story, it’s safe to say that the audience will mostly be made up of those who couldn’t get in to a screening of Taylor Swift’s “Eras” concert doc.
+Based on a true story, the film’s release date is now TBD due to the Swift juggernaut that now occupies the Friday it was supposed to come out on.

 ‘Taylor Swift: The Eras Tour’ (Oct.
 13)